Table of Contents

 1) Include an appropriate address

-Including a physical address in your cover letter far away from the job location might be seen as a red flag by employers.
+Including a physical address in your cover letter far away from the job, the location might be seen as a red flag by employers.
 Hence, we recommend using an address that matches your target location.
 Keep in mind that you don’t need to include a specific address.
 Using a city and country combination will suffice.
 This can help you demonstrate your genuine intention and commitment to relocate to the given place.

 Alternatively, you can also use your current address.
 In this case, explain your willingness to move permanently.
 This way, employers can see how far you’re willing to go for the sake of the job, creating a positive impression.
 In addition, this will reassure them that you’re in for the long term, increasing your chances of being considered for the role.